dnsimple/dnsimple-support/content/articles/caa-record.markdown

 ## Comodo Wildcard Certificates

 Customers who purchase a Comodo wildcard certificate from us will need to make sure they have an `issue` and `issuewild` CAA record because they add an additional single-name to the certificate to cover the non-wildcard name.
-For example, buying a certficiate for `*.example.com` will issue a certificate with both `example.com` and `*.example.com` in the certificate names.
+For example, buying a certificate for `*.example.com` will issue a certificate with both `example.com` and `*.example.com` in the certificate names.
 This means you will need to configure your CAA records like so:

     example.com.
 CAA 0 issue "comodoca.com"
     example.com.
 CAA 0 issuewild "comodoca.com"